Dr. Gary Clayman

 - Our Thyroid Center surgeons perform more than 600 operations per year!
 The average thyroid surgeon in the United States performs less than 10 operations per year.

 - All patients amenable to minimally invasive surgery undergo minimally invasive thyroid surgery.

 - We do neck dissections for thyroid cancer every day.

 - The neck dissection for thyroid cancer is different than the neck dissection for any other type of head and neck cancer.

 - If only half of your thyroid gland is removed, you will be able to leave the hospital approximately two hours after your operation.
 All other patients stay only overnight with rare exceptions.

 Editors note: Patients have to ask the right questions and be their own best advocate.
-Many patients with thyroid cancer will never know they have a thyroid cancer until they have undergone their first thyroid operation (and often times the wrong operation).
+Nearly 50% of patients with thyroid cancer will never know they have a thyroid cancer until they have undergone their first thyroid operation (and often times the wrong operation).
 Follow the following link to learn more about questions to ask your surgeon.
 Questions to ask your surgeon.